skinnyfoetusboy/putaindecode.fr/content/en/posts/js/introduction-a-reactjs/index.en.md

 with any in-house solutions and you're stuck with using mixins to implement it without resorting to gnawing your own legs off.

-Moreover, it's usually a templating engine ala Handlebars or Jade that creates the original view.
+Moreover, it's usually a templating engine *à la* Handlebars or Jade that creates the original view.
 Thus, you find yourself with some sort of `this.$el.html(this.template(data))` in your `render()` method which will leave you with a few UX aberrations like your pictures re-rendering themselves or videos playing back from the start.

-In a nutshell, Backbone is pretty useful to create some sort of structure your code, but it is absolutely lackluster in diminishing DOM-related complexity concerning the UI of your app.
+In a nutshell, Backbone is pretty useful to help you structure your code, but it is absolutely lackluster in diminishing DOM-related complexity concerning the UI of your app.

 ### Angular